 Ekman was part of the process when creating the episodes for the TV series, and it shows.
 The writers explored ideas with him before writing the episodes and sent the script for him to review before they started shooting.

 According to Forensic Psychology Online, Ekman “…reveals, through Tim Roth’s character Cal Lightman, that humans use the same facial muscles all around the world in every language to express surprise, anger, despair, and happiness.”

-The Benefits of Being Aware of Our Body Language
+Being Aware of Our Own Body Language

 You might like:

 - For Many Introverts, the Pain of Overthinking Is Real

 - Why ‘Fake It ‘Till You Make It’ Is Terrible Advice for Introverts

 - 6 Struggles of Raising Introverted Children as an Introverted Parent

 This article contains affiliate links.
 We only recommend products we truly believe in.